jamespfennell/texcraft/docs/src/texlang/02-running-the-vm.md

   | ^^^^^^^^^^^^^^^^ control sequence
 ```

-In general, though, the VM can't do much if no primitives are provided.
+In general, though, the VM can't do much if no built-in commands are provided.
 In the next section we will learn how to write some.